Lamb or Goat Neck Confit

 Lamb or goat rillettes recipe

-Rillettes are a sort of spreadable pate.
+Rillettes are a sort of spreadable pate made from confit.